June 26, 2020

 continue the same foiling pattern on the other side of her front quadrant. after this is done, i will wash it and cut it before i tone it.

 if you’d like a more DETAILED WALKTHROUGH check out the video on our youtube channel!

 i've done a demonstration of this cut before, so i highly recommend you check out that video! - haircut for thin hair to look THICKER

-i have mixed the toner pretty much ONE TO ONE.
+i have mixed the toner ONE TO ONE (1:1).

-i'm going to put in some ‘replenish’. this work beautifully for sealing your cuticle. so it'll make your colors really SHINE.
+i'm going to put in some ‘replenish’. this works beautifully for sealing your cuticle. so it'll make your colors really SHINE.

-one final pass over the hair with the scissors to add some texture and SOFTEN any ledges that may be there.
+one final pass over the hair with the texture shears to SOFTEN any blunt edges that there may be.

-then i added in a few curls to show the DIMENSION of this color.
+curls will really show off the DIMENSIONS of this color.

 and here’s the FINAL LOOK!